David de Souza

 'Messengers' - 80/20 Summary

-Mental Models: Adaptation, Competition, Disliking, First Conclusion Bias, Liking, Potential vs Reality, Stress, Trust, Vividness Bias
+Mental Models: Arbitrage, Competition, Evolution: Adaptation, First Conclusion Bias, Liking/Disliking, Stress, Trust, Vividness Bias

 “The first rule is that you can't really know anything if you just remember isolated facts and try and bang 'em back.
 If the facts don't hang together on a latticework of theory, you don't have them in a usable form.” -Charlie Munger

 We are more attracted to the potential in someone compared to the reality that they are actually good.
 Job candidates who scored highly in a test of leadership potential vs others who had 2 years of actual leadership experience and scored highly on a leadership achievement test, did better in job interviews.
 Ticket sales were better for comedians who were advertised with 'critics say he could be the next big thing' and 'everyone could be talking about this guy' vs 'Critics say he has become the next big thing' and 'everyone is talking about him.